 Energy efficiency improvements identified in the energy assessment or audit which are similar size and capacity.

-Under the final rule, cost incurred prior submittal of an application will not be considerconsider eligible project costs.
-Eligible projects costs include:
+Under the final rule, costs incurred prior to submittal of an application are not considered eligible project costs.
+This change results in removing the term “post-application” as found in the baseline program.
+Further, the final rule adds additional items that are eligible project costs and reformats several other eligible projects costs.
+The new list of eligible project costs under the final rule is:

 Purchase and installation of new or refurbished equipment.